pryrt/nppStuff/CommunityForum/FAQ/MostRecentVersion.md

 But _why_ isn't "most recent version" sufficient?

-### It's Ambiguous
+### "Most Recent Version" is Ambiguous, aka "The Update System May Intentionally Lag Behind The Most Recent Release"

-There are actually multiple versions at a time that can be reasonably considered "the most recent", and we don't know which you are talking about.
+If you used the phrase "the most recent version", you need to understand that there are actually multiple versions at a time that can be reasonably considered "the most recent", and we don't know which you are talking about.
+If you asked about **Update Notepad++** vs the Downloads page, these notes explain why they don't always match.

 1. If you have automatic updates turned on, Notepad++ only polls every couple of weeks, to avoid overloading the server with "do I have the most recent version" request.
 So if a version was released and triggered for automatic updates between the time Notepad++ last polled for automatic updates and now, you might not have the most recently released and triggered version, even though you have automatic updates enabled.
 Thus, having automatic updates turned on is not a guarantee you have the most recent version, despite what some people think.
 2. There is the version available using **?**-menu's **Update Notepad++** action.
 This _can_ be "most recent", but isn't _necessarily_ the "most recent".
 This forces checking the server for a new version, so can be more recent than just having automatic updates turned on.
 However, per the User Manual's description of [Upgrading](https://npp-user-manual.org/docs/upgrading/), new versions aren't triggered for update immediately, and not all versions are ever triggered for auto-update.
 As described there, if a released version is in the 1-2 week buffer between initial release and triggering auto-update, or if a released version is discovered to have critical regressions or bugs, a given version might have been released, but not triggered for automatic update, so **? > Update Notepad++** won't show it.